Communication, language and literacy research

 Children who are read to regularly by their parents or carers are ahead in their language skills by eight months, suggests new study.

-What is Development Language Disorder (DLD)?
+Development Language Disorder (DLD)

 Developmental Language Disorder (DLD) is the new term to replace Specific Language Impairment.
 It is diagnosed when children fail to acquire their own language for no obvious reason.
 This results in children who have difficulty understanding what people say to them, and struggle to articulate their ideas and feelings.